 Below you’ll find clearly outlined steps guiding you through the process of setting up a homepage on Google Chrome.
 Once you've selected your homepage, changing it to an alternative website can be done by merely performing the steps over again.

-1. Open Chrome.
-Open a fresh Chrome window, and then you can get into the process of setting up a homepage.
+1. Open a fresh Chrome window, and then you can get into the process of setting up a homepage in the browser.

-3. Select Appearance from the Settings menu.
-Settings should now open in a separate tab after selecting it from the drop-down list.
-On the right, you will see a collection of subcategories, select Appearance from this list.
+3. Chrome's Settings page will now open in a separate tab.
+On the right, you will see a collection of subcategories.
+Select Appearance in this list.

-Underneath this, you’ll find an empty box where you can put any website you want as your homepage.
+Under this, you’ll find an empty box where you can put any website you want as your homepage.
+Just type in its URL.

-The result: With that, your homepage is now set up.
-Any time you want to quickly access it, just click the homepage button located to the left of the search bar.
+With that, your Google Chrome homepage is now set up.
+Any time you want to quickly access it, just click the "Open the homepage" button, which is located to the left of the address bar and looks like a house.
 It couldn’t be simpler.